infinity0/msg-notes/causal.rst

 requiring approval from other parties.
 The basic distributed case is where two members each publish a message with the same context o, call them a, b, without having seen the other message first.
-Interpreting these messages within a total (linear) order, say [a, b], would change the context of b, adding a into it.
+Interpreting these messages within a total (linear) order, WLOG say (a, b), would change the context of b, adding a into it.
 So a total order cannot preserve context, under the no-approval premise.

 If we abandon the no-approval premise, and use a consensus algorithm to approve messages, then we achieve a total order.
-However, this requires interaction with other members of the session.
-We believe the cost of this is fatal to a normal user experience, and destroys any ability of the system to work in an asynchronous scenario.
-It increases the complexity of implementation, and the guarantees it provides are still much lower than the computationally-secure guarantees on context in our system.
-We will not discuss these further, but other projects are welcome to take this approach.
+However, this requires interaction with other members of the session *for every single message*; this makes it extremely difficult to work in an asynchronous scenario.
+Rejections must be handled manually - automatic retries are effectively a context rebinding attack upon yourself - we believe this is not a reasonable user experience.
+Finally, the guarantees of consensus algorithms are much lower than the computational security guarantees on context in our system.
+Therefore, we will not discuss these further, but other projects are welcome to do so.

 From these initial considerations, we choose a causal order for representing the relationships between messages, with a secondary total order with weaker